alankrantas/pxt-ESP8266_ThingSpeak/README.md

 Connect VCC and CH to 3.3V (sufficint power needed; the power from micro:bit's USB cable is NOT ENOUGH), GND to GND, RX and TX to two I/O pins, ignore the rest.
 See [here](https://components101.com/wireless/esp8266-pinout-configuration-features-datasheet) for more details.

-You can also add a USB-to-TTL module to read AT responses from your ESP8266 via terminal on your computer:
+You can also add a USB-to-TTL module to read AT responses from your ESP8266 via terminal on your computer: (The LED is not needed)

 ![microbit_esp8266_ArNB60xdJd](https://user-images.githubusercontent.com/44191076/57862847-9c235980-782b-11e9-9588-3e7fe76342ee.png)